yredsmih/whatsapp-blacklisted-providers/README.md

 ## Unnoficial illegal Whatsapp Providers.
 Any provider in the list is compromised itself since it is here and Meta with WhatsApp likely already know about it.

+* Chat API https://chat-api.com/en (was closed due Cease and Desist from Whatsapp)

 * Ultramsg  https://ultramsg.com (still working)

 * CallMeBot https://www.callmebot.com (still working)